Neuroanthropology. Sometimes it’s straight-up neuroscience, sometimes it’s all anthropology, most of the time it’s somewhere in the middle.

 We’re about intersections and convergences, about meshing the insights of neuroscience and anthropology into a more cohesive whole.
 Often with some psychology, philosophy, evolution and human biology thrown into the mix.

 Greg is the cultural guy, now interested in bio stuff.
 Daniel is the bio guy, now interested in cultural stuff.
-Or, to say it differently, Greg does capoiera and mixed martial arts and other sports.
+Or, to say it differently, Greg does capoiera, mixed martial arts, other sports, and sensory stuff.
 Daniel does alcohol and drugs.
 Two very different styles of recreation.

 We also have other bloggers contributing from time to time, from our undergrad students to neuroanthropologists in training.
 They’ve covered post-traumatic stress disorder, peeked into the Sundanese drummer Oseng’s brain, covered humor and breast cancer, and blogged instead of doing a final essay.